zfcampus/zf-content-validation/README.md

   - If no `remove_empty_data` flag is present, do nothing - use data as is
   - If `remove_empty_data` flag is present AND is boolean true, then remove empty data from current data array
+  - Does not remove empty data if keys matched received data

 > ### Validating GET requests
 >